mozilla/sphinx-js/README.rst

 ``root_for_relative_js_paths``
   The directory relative to which relative pathnames are resolved.
 Defaults to ``js_source_path`` if it is only one item.

+``jsdoc_cache``
+  Path to a file where JSDoc data used for references will be cached.
+Defaults to None, JSDoc is always ran to gather docstrings.
+If you have a large number of source files, it may be beneficial to configure this value.
+Be careful, the cache is not automatically detected as stale if your source code change, you'll want to `rm` it manually if you need to refresh it.

 Example
 =======